Smartwatches are not just for adults any more. But does your child really need one?

 The device can make and receive calls easily.
 Add up to 5 family members and 16 friends via the app.
 The QQ watch automatically syncs contacts.
 With Wechat mode, a child can make friends via “People Nearby”.
 You can send voice chat or messages as well, without calling.

-The QQ Watch uses a unique blend of GPS, GSM, WiFi, G-sensor and camera to allow parents to locate their child, both indoor and out.
+The QQ Watch uses a unique blend of GPS, GSM, WiFi, G-sensor and camera to allow parents to locate their child, both indoors and out.
 By opening the app, you can see your child’s location on a map at anytime.
 For multiple children using multiple devices, simply create a separate profile for each child and you can keep an eye on everyone on a single map.

 In case of an emergency, your child can press the SOS button to initiate Emergency Mode.
-You can also set up safety zones or virtual radius around a location, such as home, school or a friend’s house.
+You can also set up safety zones or a virtual radius around a location, such as home, school or a friend’s house.
 Families members will receive notifications when your child steps are outside these designated areas.

 There are two separate version of the watch – an EU Version and a US Version.
 The EU version works in most countries in Africa, Europe, Middle East, Oceania and Asia (apart from Japan, South Korea).
 The US Version works in USA, Canada, Mexico, Argentina, Brazil and some American countries.